nogeenkopjethee/mc-whatstudy-whitelister/README.md

 # Minecraft WhatStudy #

+**Update: I no longer have access to EPIC (only for first years).
+If you want to try something with ths code, you can.**

 If you're wondering what this is: I once joked about making a website that uses an authentication system by school to create a Minecraft server.
 I also wanted to try out Node a bit and I got it to work.
 It's not that useful though.

 This repo contains the front- and backend to Minecraft WhatStudy.